-Some people are allergic to egg whites as well albumin proteins.
-Eating egg white may trigger allergic reactions causing symptoms such as rashes, swelling, nausea, diarrhea, vomiting, wheezing, coughing, and sneezing.
+Some people are allergic to egg whites as well as albumin proteins.
+Eating egg whites may trigger allergic reactions causing symptoms such as rashes, swelling, nausea, diarrhea, vomiting, wheezing, coughing, and sneezing.
 In some rare cases, eating egg whites can also trigger severe symptoms such as difficulty breathing, drop in blood pressure, inflammation in the throat or mouth, and loss of consciousness.
 People who are allergic to eggs are likely to be allergic to egg whites.

-Read more articles on Healthy Eating
+Read more articles on Healthy Diet